Leave a Reply

 I am honored to have enjoyed a fourteen-year life partnership with Sam that was the deepest and healthiest relationship I had ever experienced up until that time.
 I learned a great deal from it.
 My relationship with Rick is even healthier, and grows deeper day by day.

-I don’t consider relationships that end or change to be failures.
+Anyway, I’ve come to the conclusion that relationships that end or change are not failures.
 I realize that there is a school of belief that says every romantic relationship is supposed to be “happily ever after.”
 That’s right up there with the whole “soulmates” meme for causing harm, as far as I’m concerned.

 People change.
 Sometimes they change in ways that cause them to no longer be compatible with their partners.
 The healthiest way to deal with that, I think, is to admit it, mourn the loss, and try to change the relationship to one that does work for all involved.
 That avoids the drama and hard feelings that come with assuming that such relationships have “failed,” and the concomitant harm from the people involved considering themselves failures.